Jeroenvos/WebApps/README.md

 # WebApps
-A test app for vosanalytics.nl and the storage of vosanalytics.nl files
+A test app for vosanalytics.nl + website

 In this repository I store the code for vosanalytics, which I also use to try new webapps etc.
-Since most of the repositories I use are private, I use this one to publish some of what I do.
+Since most of the repositories I use are private, I used this one to show some of what I do.